JovialKnoll/ludum-dare-57/README.md

-# JovialTemplate
+# ludum-dare-57
-A template for starting projects based on JovialEngine.
+A Game for Ludum Dare 57